Legg–Calvé–Perthes disease: Treatment

 The goals of treatment are to decrease pain, reduce the loss of hip motion, and prevent or minimize permanent femoral head deformity so that the risk of developing a severe degenerative arthritis as an adult can be reduced.
 Assessment by a pediatric orthopaedic surgeon is recommended to evaluate risks and treatment options.
 Younger children have a better prognosis than older children.

+There is no high quality evidence to guide treatments, though a nationwide study (called a randomised controlled trial) has recently started throughout the UK, which could improve the evidence in future - called the OpNonSTOP study (see research direction).
+Until then, treatment decisions are based largely on case series and experience.

 Treatment has historically centered on removing mechanical pressure from the joint until the disease has run its course.
 Options include traction (to separate the femur from the pelvis and reduce wear), braces (often for several months, with an average of 18 months) to restore range of motion, physiotherapy, and surgical intervention when necessary because of permanent joint damage.
 To maintain activities of daily living, custom orthotics may be used.
 Overnight traction may be used in lieu of walking devices or in combination.
 These devices internally rotate the femoral head and abduct the leg(s) at 45°.
 Orthoses can start as proximal as the lumbar spine, and extend the length of the limbs to the floor.
 Most functional bracing is achieved using a waist belt and thigh cuffs derived from the Scottish-Rite orthosis.
 These devices are typically prescribed by a physician and implemented by an orthotist.
 Clinical results of the Scottish Rite orthosis have not been good according to some studies, and its use has gone out of favor.
 Many children, especially those with the onset of the disease before age 6, need no intervention at all and are simply asked to refrain from contact sports or games which impact the hip.
 For older children (onset of Perthes after age 6), the best treatment option remains unclear.
 Current treatment options for older children over age 8 include prolonged periods without weight bearing, osteotomy (femoral, pelvic, or shelf), and the hip distraction method using an external fixator which relieves the hip from carrying the body's weight.
 This allows room for the top of the femur to regrow.